averykhoo/recipes/in-progress/pancakes.md

 list:

 * Flour: This homemade pancake recipe starts with all-purpose flour.
-* Baking powder: Baking powder, a leavener, is the secret to fluffy pancakes.
+* Baking powder: Baking powder, a leavening agent, is the secret to fluffy pancakes.
 * Sugar: Just a tablespoon of white sugar is all you'll need for subtly sweet pancakes.
 * Salt: A pinch of salt will enhance the overall flavor without making your pancakes taste salty.
 * Milk and butter: Milk and butter add moisture and richness to the pancakes.